ggerganov/whisper.cpp/examples/wchess/README.md

 ## TODO

+- Fix bugs in the chess moves logic
 - Improve web-browser audio capture - sometimes it does not record the voice properly
-- Add support for more languages by making the generated grammar string multi-lingual
+- Add support for more languages by making the generated grammar string multilingual
-- Fix bugs in the chess moves logic
+- Explore ways to improve the dynamic grammar to be narrower

 PRs welcome!

+## Thanks

+- [chessboardjs](https://chessboardjs.com) for the neat chessboard JS library used in this demo